SalomePlatform/adao/doc/en/theory.rst

 State estimation possibilities extension, by using more explicitly optimization methods and their properties, can be imagined in two ways.

-First, classical optimization methods involves using various gradient-based minimizing procedures.
+First, classical optimization methods often involves using various gradient-based minimizing procedures.
 They are extremely efficient to look for a single local minimum.
-But they require the goal function :math:`J` to be sufficiently regular and differentiable, and are not able to capture global properties of the minimization problem, for example: global minimum, set of equivalent solutions due to over-parametrization, multiple local minima, etc. **A way to extend estimation possibilities is then to use a whole range of optimizers, allowing global minimization, various robust search properties, etc**.
-There is a lot of minimizing methods, such as stochastic ones, evolutionary ones, heuristics and meta-heuristics for real-valued problems, etc. They can treat partially irregular or noisy function :math:`J`, can characterize local minima, etc. The main drawback is a greater numerical cost to find state estimates, and no guarantee of convergence in finite time.
-Here, we only point the following topics, as the methods are available in the ADAO module: *Quantile Regression* [WikipediaQR]_ and *Particle Swarm Optimization* [WikipediaPSO]_.
+But they require the goal function :math:`J` to be sufficiently regular and differentiable, and are not able to capture global properties of the minimization problem, for example: global minimum, set of equivalent solutions due to over-parametrization, multiple local minima, etc.
+**A way to extend estimation possibilities is then to use a whole range of optimizers, allowing global minimization, various robust search properties, etc**.
+There is a lot of minimizing methods, such as stochastic ones, evolutionary ones, heuristics and meta-heuristics for real-valued problems, etc. They can treat partially irregular or noisy function :math:`J`, can characterize local minima, etc. The main drawbacks are a greater numerical cost to find state estimates, and often a lack of guarantee of convergence in finite time.
+Here, we only point the following topics, as the methods are available in
+ADAO:

+- *Derivative Free Optimization (or DFO)* (see :ref:`section_ref_algorithm_DerivativeFreeOptimization`),
+- *Particle Swarm Optimization (or PSO)* (see :ref:`section_ref_algorithm_ParticleSwarmOptimization`),
+- *Differential Evolution (or DE)* (see :ref:`section_ref_algorithm_DifferentialEvolution`),
+- *Quantile Regression (or QR)* (see :ref:`section_ref_algorithm_QuantileRegression`).

 Secondly, optimization methods try usually to minimize quadratic measures of errors, as the natural properties of such goal functions are well suited for classical gradient optimization.
 But other measures of errors can be more adapted to real physical simulation problems.
 Then, **an another way to extend estimation possibilities is to use other measures of errors to be reduced**.
-For example, we can cite *absolute error value*, *maximum error value*, etc. These error measures are not differentiable, but some optimization methods can deal
+For example, we can cite *absolute error value*, *maximum error value*, etc.
-with:  heuristics and meta-heuristics for real-valued problem, etc. As previously, the main drawback remain a greater numerical cost to find state estimates, and no guarantee of convergence in finite time.
-Here again, we only point the following methods as it is available in the ADAO module: *Particle swarm optimization* [WikipediaPSO]_.
+These error measures are not differentiable, but some optimization methods can deal with:  heuristics and meta-heuristics for real-valued problem, etc. As previously, the main drawback remain a greater numerical cost to find state estimates, and often a lack of guarantee of convergence in finite time.
+Here again, we only point the following methods as it is available in the ADAO
+module: *Particle swarm optimization* [WikipediaPSO]_.

+- *Derivative Free Optimization (or DFO)* (see :ref:`section_ref_algorithm_DerivativeFreeOptimization`),
+- *Particle Swarm Optimization (or PSO)* (see :ref:`section_ref_algorithm_ParticleSwarmOptimization`),
+- *Differential Evolution (or DE)* (see :ref:`section_ref_algorithm_DifferentialEvolution`).

 The reader interested in the subject of optimization can look at [WikipediaMO]_ as a general entry point.